dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/eventcounters),
 [dotnet-counters](dotnet-counters.md), and [dotnet-monitor](https://devblogs.microsoft.com/dotnet/introducing-dotnet-monitor/).
 For third-party
 tool support, check the vendor or project documentation to see if it's available.
-At the time of writing. this is the cross-platform .NET runtime API that has the broadest, stable ecosystem support.
-However, it will likely be overtaken in the near future by growing support for [System.Diagnostics.Metrics](metrics-instrumentation.md).
-The .NET team doesn't expect to make substantial new investments on this API going forward, but just as with `PerformanceCounters`, the API remains actively supported for all current and future users.
+At the time of writing, this is the cross-platform .NET runtime API that has the broadest, stable ecosystem support.
+However, it will likely be overtaken soon by growing support for [System.Diagnostics.Metrics](metrics-instrumentation.md).
+The .NET team doesn't expect to make substantial new investments on this API going forward, but as with `PerformanceCounters`, the API remains actively supported for all current and future users.

 - [System.Diagnostics.Metrics](metrics-instrumentation.md) - These are the newest cross-platform APIs, designed in close collaboration with the
 [OpenTelemetry](https://opentelemetry.io/) project.
 The OpenTelemetry effort is an industry-wide collaboration across telemetry tooling vendors, programming languages, and application developers to create a broadly compatible standard for telemetry APIs.
-To eliminate any friction associated with adding third party dependencies, .NET embeds the metrics API directly into the base class libraries.
+To eliminate any friction associated with adding third-party dependencies, .NET embeds the metrics API directly into the base class libraries.
 It's available by targeting .NET 6, or in older .NET Core and .NET Framework apps by adding a reference to the .NET [System.Diagnostics.DiagnosticsSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource) 6.0 NuGet package.
 In addition to aiming at broad compatibility, this API adds support for many things that were lacking from EventCounters, such as:

-  - histograms and percentiles
+  - Histograms and percentiles
-  - multi-dimensional metrics
+  - Multi-dimensional metrics
-  - strongly typed high performance listener API
+  - Strongly typed high-performance listener API
-  - multiple simultaneous listeners
+  - Multiple simultaneous listeners
-  - listener access to unaggregated measurements
+  - Listener access to unaggregated measurements

   Although this API was designed to work well with OpenTelemetry and its growing ecosystem of pluggable vendor integration libraries, applications also have the option to use the .NET built-in listener APIs directly.
 With this option, you can create custom metric tooling without taking any external library dependencies.
 At the time of writing, the System.Diagnostics.Metrics APIs are brand new and support is limited to [dotnet-counters](dotnet-counters.md) and preview versions of [OpenTelemetry.NET](https://opentelemetry.io/docs/net/).
 However, we expect support for these APIs will grow quickly given the active nature of the OpenTelemetry project.